DeanAviv/unity-card-deck-toolkit/README.md

-# Unity Card Deck Logic Toolkit
+# Unity Card Deck Toolkit

 A toolkit designed for Unity developers to create and manage card decks, demonstrating the power of scriptable objects.
 Developed as a personal learning project.